 Sarah Newell joined the team in July 2016 as a Campaigns Associate.
 Sarah focuses on campaigning for corporate accountability in the garment industry, as well as developing ILRF’s organization-wide communications strategy.
 She previously worked as a union organizer in the public healthcare sector, and with higher education faculty.
 Sarah holds a Bachelor’s in Business Administration from the University of Southern California, where she was a member of United Students Against Sweatshops.

-Charlotte coordinates the Seafood Working Group and provides support to the Cotton Campaign.
-Before joining ILRF in August 2018, she worked in Thailand with Issara Institute, a migrant workers’ rights focused organization, as the Partnerships and Communications Officer.
+Charlotte Tate is the Coordinator of the Cotton Campaign, a global coalition of labor, human rights, investor, and business organizations coalesced to end forced labor of children and adults in the Uzbekistan and Turkmenistan cotton sectors.
+ILRF is a leading member of the Cotton Campaign.
+Before joining ILRF as Campaigns Associate in August 2018, Charlotte worked in Thailand with Issara Institute, a migrant workers’ rights focused organization, as the Partnerships and Communications Officer.
 While there, she had the opportunity to engage Burmese and Cambodian migrant worker populations, Thai business owners, and global brands in the fight for higher labor standards.
 In addition to her role in ILRF's campaigns team, Charlotte is completing her MA at American University’s School of International Service, obtaining her degree in Ethics, Peace and Human Rights.
 Charlotte received her BA in international studies from Miami University.

 [Interested in bringing a speaker to your community?
 Contact us.]